IBM-Cloud/docs/admin/index.md

 1. Click **Add Subscription**.

 2. Fill in the event subscription form.
-For information about the fields on the form, review the following table:
+For information about the fields on the form and the values to use in the payload section, review the following tables:

 *Table 3.
 Event subscription form fields*